 Walking - Children should be instructed to observe safety rules while walking to and from school and bus stops.

 Bicycles - Pupils in grade 4-6 may ride their bikes to school in good weather after filing a bicycle permission slip with the main office.
 However, parents are reminded to instruct their children in the proper handling of bicycles and observation of safety rules.
 All bicycles should be parked and locked in the designated area.
-HELMETS ARE MÁNDATORY.
+HELMETS ARE MANDATORY.
+Bicycle Permission slips will not be issued to anyone living east of Route 9.